-- Tactical ignoring: for a short period of time. - Tactical pausing: pause, emphasises attention and focus. - Non-verbal cueing: a clear, discussed cue that gives message. - Name reminder/ Integrate name into teacher talk. - Proximity praise: praising another pupil without drawing attention to negative behaviour. - Behavioural direction: Use name to initiate attention, focus on behaviour required rather that what is going wrong, finish with thanks, keep direction brief. - Be clear about what constitutes unacceptable behaviour; referring regularly to the classroom charter - Now ... then or When ..... then ....
-Keeps focus on the desired outcome whilst allowing pupil to see the next steps. - Partial agreement: partially agree then redirect.
+- Tactical ignoring: for a short period of time. - Tactical pausing: pause, emphasises attention and focus. - Non-verbal cueing: a clear, discussed cue that gives message. - Name reminder/ Integrate name into teacher talk. - Proximity praise: praising another pupil without drawing attention to negative behaviour. - Behavioural direction: Use name to initiate attention, focus on behaviour required rather that what is going wrong, finish with thanks, keep direction brief. - Be clear about what constitutes unacceptable behaviour; referring regularly to the classroom charter - Now ... then or When then Keeps focus on the desired outcome whilst allowing pupil to see the next steps. - Partial agreement: partially agree then redirect.
 Keep focus on required behaviour do not get into discussion.
-I understand that you feel / think...... but I would like you to..... - Stuck record: 'I would like you to......
-The rule is......' - Direct questions: 'What', 'when' 'how' rather than 'why' 'are you'.
+I understand that you feel / think......... but I would like you to...... - Direct questions: 'What', 'when' 'how' rather than 'why' 'are you'.